Skip to main content

 Student Clubs and Professional Organizations

-• The CNR Ambassadors are a motivated, student-led organization that serves as a liaison between the College of Natural Resources and prospective students, parents, distinguished guests, alumni and the university as whole.
+• The CNR Ambassadors are a motivated, student-led organization that serves as a liaison between the College of Natural Resources and the community: prospective students, parents, distinguished guests, alumni and NC State University as whole.
 The program creates a strong sense of community within the college.
-Ambassadors organize and participate in events throughout the university, such as Shack-a-thon and Open House.
+They organize and participate in events throughout the university, including Shack-a-Thon and Open House.
+For more information, please contact cnrambassadors@ncsu.edu.

-• The CNR Engaging Leaders Program emphasizes hands-on learning, real-world applications, and relationship building with faculty, staff, students and community leaders.
-The program is open to freshman, off-campus transfer and on-campus transfer students.
+• The Engaging Leaders Program emphasizes hands-on learning, real-world applications, and relationship building with faculty, staff, students and community leaders.
+The program is open to first-year, off-campus transfer and on-campus transfer students.
+For more information, please contact engagingleaders@ncsu.edu.

-• The Student Chapter of the Technical Association of the Paper and Pulp Industry (TAPPI) provides a link between the professional, business and industrial areas of the paper and pulp industry and students in NC State’s Paper Science and Engineering Department.
-The chapter sponsors annual events and trips; hosts recruiters and employer presentations; provides a forum for student, industry, technical and professional presentations; fosters leadership skills in members; encourages interaction between paper science classes; and encourages its members to serve as ambassadors for the PSE program within the university and throughout the industry.
-Faculty Advisor: Med Byrd
+• The Student Chapter of the Technical Association of the Paper and Pulp Industry provides a link between the professional, business and industrial areas of the paper and pulp industry and students in the Paper Science and Engineering program in the Department of Forest Biomaterials at NC State.
+The chapter sponsors annual events and trips; hosts recruiters and employer presentations; provides a forum for student, industry, technical and professional presentations; fosters leadership skills in members; encourages interaction between paper science classes; and encourages its members to serve as ambassadors for the Paper Science and Engineering program within the university and throughout the industry.
+Learn more on Facebook.
+Advisor: Med Byrd

-• The Sustainability Stewards or NC State Stewards are a group of NC State students supported by the University Sustainability Office.
+• The Sustainability Stewards are a group of NC State students supported by the University Sustainability Office.
 These student leaders help educate the larger NC State community about social, economic and environmental responsibility, inspire behavior change through peer-to-peer interaction, help the university try to achieve carbon neutrality by 2050, and facilitate the leadership and professional development through workshops, presentations and campus events.

 Campus-wide Opportunities

-For more information about other extracurricular aspects of student life at NC State, check out the Student Organization Resource Center, which lists information on more than 300 other student organizations.
-State and national organizations associated with specific environmental interest areas can also provide additional academic, career and social opportunities during your time at NC State.
+For more information about other extracurricular aspects of student life at NC State, check out the Student Organization Resource Center.
+The center provides information on more than 300 other student organizations.
+State and national organizations associated with specific environmental interest areas can also provide additional academic, career and social opportunities.